-The course will give students a good background in seminal papers on operating system design issues.
-We will cover many topics including multi-core, synchronization, security, storage and file systems, virtual machines, and language-driven design.
+The course will explore mostly recent papers that span the intersection between programming languages and systems.
+We will cover many topics from more language and runtime papers to papers than use PL to solve problems in operating system, networking and security.
 The group project will provide students with the opportunity to work on a small project in the area and conduct further investigation and problem solving on their own.

 A one page response to each paper is due in class or by email before the start of class.
 See the reading list page.

-Students will present (most likely 2) papers from the reading list and lead the class discussion.
+Students will present 2 (may drop to 1 depending on enrollment) papers from the reading list and lead the class discussion.
 You should cover the background material including the basic design, implementation, and evaluation of the system.
 A great presentation should lead directly to a discussion around the paper's design decisions, assumptions, and results.
 Students who present a third paper will have their lowest presentation grade dropped.

 Students are generally not permitted to submit the same work for credit in multiple classes, e.g., do not present the same paper in multiple seminars.